-Kushi-ya in Nottingham is a laid-back Japanese restaurant situated on the first floor of a historic building in Nottingham city centre.
-It has a cool, attic-loft feel, with wooden beams and skylights in the ceiling.
+Kushi-ya in Nottingham is a laid-back Japanese restaurant that we named our World Cuisine Restaurant of the Year 2020/21.
+It is situated on the first floor of a historic building in Nottingham city centre and has a cool, attic-loft feel, with wooden beams and skylights.

 The restaurant specialises in kushiyaki – ingredients that have been skewered and grilled.
 The menu is short and simple, with dishes categorised as ‘snacks’, ‘small plates’, ‘skewers’ and ‘desserts’.